thoth-station/meteor-operator/README.md

 ```

-## Deploying to a local kind cluster
+## Deploying a local cluster with `kind`

+The following steps will set up a local Kubernetes cluster for testing, using [kind](https://kind.sigs.k8s.io/):

 ```sh
 kind create cluster --config hack/kind-config.yaml